FOUND A LOST/STRAY PET?

 Check Around.
 Continuously check "found pet" ads in the local paper and online at IA Pet Alert and Craigslist.
 Call local veterinarians.
 Someone may have taken your animal to a veterinarian if it is sick or hurt.
 Call boarding kennels.
 Some animal welfare organizations house strays in boarding kennels if they have no shelter space and no available foster homes.
 Search the lost and found pets database.

 Promote.
 Post flyers in as many places as possible - including at the homes of your neighbors - and place ads in local newspapers, providing a picture and general description of your pet, the area where the pet was lost and your phone number.
-Post online at IA Pet Alert and on Craigslist.
+Post online at IA Pet Alert, Craigslist, and Nextdoor.com (also an app).
+Nextdoor.com is a private social network that allows you to post and notify people in your local community.
+It helps to have extras eyes looking in your neighborhood, as many times, animals have only wandered a few blocks away.
 Offer a reward and be sure to notify neighborhood children and mail carriers.

 Return.
 Encourage your pet to return to your home.
 Cats like to return home under the cover of night.
 They will usually return to the same door/window where they escaped.
 Turn off all exterior lights at night and place a high-value food outside (tuna, canned cat food, etc.).
 For dogs, also place high-value food near the door they usually go in and out of.
 If possible, keep your windows open so you can hear your pet's cries when they return.
 If you see the food has been eaten, but your pet is still nowhere to be found, don't get discouraged.
 Often times they will eat it several nights before they stay long enough for you to know they are there.
 Also, neighborhood pets or raccoons could be eating the food.
 If the food is gone but the animal hasn't returned, you can get a "live trap" to put the food in next time.
 The door will close one the pet enters the trap so they will be there when you check in the morning.
 IMPORTANT: Do not ever leave a live trap unattended.
 Traps should be checked every 12 hours to ensure the safety of any animal who may be trapped inside.